The Definitive Guide to Dental Insurance in Germany

 Cosmetic treatmentsYes ✅No ❌

-Let’s examine how much you’d pay for popular treatments with and without health insurance.
+Let’s examine how much german residents pay for popular treatments with and without it:

 Typical cost of the procedure in Germany.€140€3000€790